 So I am repeating Smith's strategy, including Inocybe insignis on this website in the hope that others will discover the species and document further collections.
 Please don't hesitate to contact me if you suspect you have collected a match; I will be happy to study your collection (preserved specimens will be needed) and, if it's a match, add its data to what is known about this apparently rare species.

-Ecology: Presumably mycorrhizal; growing alone, scattered, or gregariously; originally collected under American beech and eastern hemlock, but my collections have been made under oaks and hickories; summer and fall; distribution uncertain (known from Illinois and Tennessee).
+Ecology: Presumably mycorrhizal; growing alone, scattered, or gregariously; originally collected under American beech and eastern hemlock, but my collections have been made under oaks and hickories; summer and fall; distribution uncertain (known from Illinois, Virginia, and Tennessee).
 The illustrated and described collections are from Illinois and Virginia.

 Cap: 3–6 cm; conic at first, becoming broadly conic to broadly bell-shaped; dry; silky at first, becoming radially fibrillose and, over the center, very finely scaly; dull medium brown; bruising and discoloring greenish blue.